478859-anurag/TestTech/readmetest.md

 ### AWS (Amazon Web Services)

-AWS was chosen as the cloud provider as while doing certification for Terraform, I had used the examples for IaC on AWS only, also it's easier to find information, although in past I have majorly used IBM Cloud Platform.
+AWS was chosen as the cloud provider.
+As while doing certification for Terraform last year, I had used the examples for IaC on AWS.
+Also it's easier to find information on AWS, although in past I have majorly used IBM Cloud Platform as stategic cloud partner in my project work.

+### Terraform

+Terraform is used as IaC (Infrastructure as code) tool to manage cloud services and due to its declarative syntax.
+Here Terraform is used to create, manage and destroy AWS resources.

 ### Amazon Elastic Container Service (ECS)